larsenglund/chipled/README.md

 # chipled
-Toggle CHIPs status LED through REST.
+Toggle CHIPs status LED through REST via Node.js.
 Read more about CHIP at the Next Thing Co (NTC) website: http://getchip.com/pages/chip

 Thought I'd make a quick test running node.js on the chip and what better way than to blink the on-board LED which is accessible on the i2c-bus :)